Shabbat Order of Service: (Indicated times are merely guidelines!)

 are wondering what you should wear in synagogue, we prefer for people to dress up in their personal best before

-the LORD -- in whatever that may be.
+in whatever that may be.
 Kippahs, prayer shawls and head covering are not required; they are

 entirely optional, as you will see some wear them and many do not.
 Below you'll find an estimation of the service